facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/getting_started.rst

 Here are a few cases where TC can be useful:

-* specialize your layer for uncommon tensor sizes and get better performance than libraries *or*
+* specialize your layer for uncommon tensor sizes and get better performance than libraries, *or*

-* experiment with layer fusion like group convolution, ReLU, FC *or*
+* experiment with layer fusion like group convolution, ReLU, FC, *or*

-* synthesize new layers and get an efficient kernel automatically *or*
+* synthesize new layers and get an efficient kernel automatically, *or*

 * synthesize layers for tensors with unconventional memory layouts

 TC makes it easy to synthesize CUDA kernels for such cases and more.
-By providing TC integration with PyTorch, we hope to make it further easy for PyTorch users to express their operations and bridge the gap between research and engineering.
+By providing TC integration with PyTorch, we hope to make it easy for PyTorch users to express their operations and bridge the gap between research and engineering.

 Installation
 ------------

-We provide a :code:`conda` package for Tensor Comprehensions (only :code:`linux-64` package) to quickly get started with using TC.
+We provide a :code:`conda` package for Tensor Comprehensions (only :code:`linux-64` package) to quickly get started with TC.
 Follow the steps below to install TC :code:`conda` package:

 **Step 1:** Setup Anaconda
 Make sure :code:`conda` bin is in your :code:`$PATH`.
 To verify, run the following command: